School Programs FAQs

 Please let us know at the time of booking if you have any students with special needs.
 Feel free to contact us for more information, advice on popular programs or scheduling suggestions; typically large groups divide themselves into two or three groups and rotate between a workshop, gallery activity, self-guided tour of the galleries with Discovery Guides, or lunch.

 Due to high demand, we cannot save dates.
 We recommend booking early as many dates fill up months in advance.

-For school workshops, there is a 15 student minimum and a 30 student maximum (20 max for kindergarten); fee includes one adult chaperone (including teachers) for every five students.
-This is the maximum number of adults allowed; we limit the number of chaperones to ensure exits remain clear, avoid crowding and limit distractions.
+For school workshops, there is a 15 student minimum and a 30 student maximum.
+Program fee includes one adult chaperone (including teachers) for every five students.
+This is the maximum number of adults allowed in the program space; we limit the number of chaperones to ensure exits remain clear, avoid crowding and limit distractions.